MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 1. Uses the Z heights at the 4 corners of the current XY position's grid box.
 2. Performs a bilinear interpolation of the Z heights:
-  - Calculates Z height (z1) at the left&nbsp; edge of the box for the current Y by linear interpolation.
+  - Calculates Z height (z1) at the left edge of the box for the current Y by linear interpolation.
   - Calculates Z height (z2) at the right edge of the box for the current Y by linear interpolation.
   - Calculates Z height at the current X by linear interpolation between z1 and z2.
 This is the Z offset used for the move.